kingofdafootballers/kingofdafootballers/README.md

 - 👋 Hi, I’m @kingofdafootballers
 - 👀 I’m interested in html
-- 🌱 I’m currently learning html
+- 🌱 I’m currently learning html and css
-- 💞️ I’m looking to collaborate on html
+- 💞️ I’m looking to collaborate on html or css
-- 📫 How to reach me (pease dont)
+- 📫 How to reach me (pls dont)
 - 😄 Pronouns: he\him